JNaeemGitonga/javascriptPython/README.md

 # AT&T Challenge

 ## What is it?
 Small appointment app using JavaScript and Python 3.
 This is my first time using Python 👨🏽‍!
 I had fun and learned a lot about the language in this exercise.
-I went from knowing nothing about Python to getting a Python backed app running in less than two days.
-Looking forward to learning and doing more in Python.
+I went from knowing nothing about Python to getting a Python back end app running that serves HTML and has a SQLite DB that stores and searches for your appointments--in less than two days.
+Looking forward to learning and doing more with Python.

 ### Technologies

-1. Python
+1. Python 3
 2. Bootstrap
 3. SQLite
 4. Jquery